 The Main Question:

-"How best should I generate cash flow during retirement, from my
+"How can I generate cash flow (spending money) during retirement,

 (Couples, substitute "we" for "I", and "our" for "my", throughout this